One of the Top-Ranked Universities in Florida

 As the oldest Catholic institution of higher education in Florida and one of the top universities in Central Florida, Saint Leo University has a century-long tradition of welcoming students of all faiths.

-Our liberal arts campus—located 30 miles north of Tampa—educates just over 2,200 students.
-Total enrollment across our Central Florida campus, more than 35 regional locations, and online programs is nearly 13,000.
-Saint Leo offers over 50 undergraduate degrees, programs and endorsements as well as master's, doctoral and certificate programs in the College of Arts & Sciences, College of Business, and College of Education & Social Services.
+Our liberal arts campus—located 30 miles north of Tampa—educates more than 2,400 students each year.
+Total enrollment across our Central Florida campus,16 regional locations, and online programs is nearly 18,200 each year.
+Saint Leo offers over 50 undergraduate degrees, programs and endorsements as well as master's, doctoral and certificate programs in the College of Arts & Sciences, College of Business, and College of Education & Social Services, and College of Health Professions.

 U.S. News & World Report Ranking